 The exhibits show a vast range of interesting artefacts from the Celtic period up to the modern day.
 They reflect life in Banffshire and show some stunning examples of our historical past in Banff and Macduff.

-The Museum is open Thursday, Friday and Saturday from 10.30am - 1pm.
+The Museum is currently open from 10.30am to 1pm on Saturdays